 Today, a small number of glycolysis plants are operating in Europe.
-They process uncontaminated waste of a known composition, which is mainly production waste.
-According to the current state-of-the-art, about 30 % of the polyols used in rigid PU foam can come from glycolysis without affecting product quality [94].
+They process uncontaminated wastes of a known composition, which is mainly production waste.
+According to the current state-of-the-art, about 30 % of the polyols used in rigid PU foam can come from glycolysis without affecting product quality [99,100].